alekskukoba/PortaTestTask/README.md

 Linux: `./test_task_linux /path/to/file`
 Windows: `test_task_windows.exe D:\path\to\file`

-The provided file should contain one number per line.
+The provided file should contain one number per line with unix end line.